-Luxembourg The Netherlands Singapore There is no tax on capital contributions in Luxembourg.
-There is no tax on capital contributions in the Netherlands.
+Luxembourg the Netherlands Singapore There is no tax on capital contributions in Luxembourg.
+There is in principle no tax on capital contributions in the Netherlands.
 There is no tax on capital contributions in Singapore.
-Since the concept of share premium is not recognized in Singapore, any contribution that is intended to be share premium will be treated as share capital contribution from a Singapore legal and tax perspective.
+Since the concept of share premium is not recognized in However, CIT can potentially be due if an asset (or liability) Singapore, any contribution that is intended to be share is transferred by virtue of a capital contribution in kind and premium will be treated as share capital contribution from a different value compared to the fair market value is taken a Singapore legal and tax perspective. into account in the transferor's tax base (or in case the jurisdiction of the transferor levies no profit tax or applies a tax system with non-realization / non-recognition).